hanao2/Scalable_ML/single-gpu-transformer/README.md

 # Efficient Training of a  Transformer Model on a Single GPU

 Transformer is a large model, and onse should be familiar with how to train it using limited resources.
 In this project we develop a transformer model, and look into benefitting from the three training hacks (mixed precision, activation checkpointing and gradient accumulation) that we have discussed in a separate [repo](../single-gpu-training-hacks/).
+This project implements a GPT-style autoregressive model, and that's why you we've set the output size to a value equal to the vocabulary size.
+We want to generate a token/vocab based on the prior tokens .

 We also try to profile this model, as a way to optimize its performance.
 We use the ml_collections module and the ConfigDict class for a conveninet dot-access of the model hyperparameters.